Skip to content

 On a laptop, plug it in.
 The thermal envelope tightens on battery no matter what plan is active.
 If you must play on battery, set the Windows Graphics setting for VALORANT-Win64-Shipping.exe to High Performance under Settings → System → Display → Graphics, which forces the discrete GPU when Windows would punt the game to integrated.

-The desktops gained less than the laptop, but neither lost anything.
-On the GTX 1660 Super the average felt steadier in long rounds.
+Desktops usually gain less than laptops here, but neither loses anything.
+On a card like the GTX 1660 Super the average tends to feel steadier in long rounds.

 #Which Valorant Settings Actually Give You More FPS?